90 second intro video

 • Interests: LLMs, Formula 1, Mexican food, Alvvays, Nolan films, cognitive scientist Donald Hoffman’s theory of reality, Longhorn football

-• I’m 4 years deep into writing a from-the-trenches newsletter of stories and tips on video, entrepreneurship, and AI
+• I’m 5 years deep into writing a from-the-trenches newsletter of stories and tips on entrepreneurship, AI, and video

 • I’ve had a hell of a lot easier time building companies than figuring out vulnerability; that came with Personal Boards of Directors